 - Fresh coconut grate – 100 gms.

 - Almonds – 2-3 pieces soaked and finely sliced

 - Add little salt and baking powder to all-purpose flour and sieve.

 - Add required ghee and water and make a smooth dough.
 Keep aside for 15 minutes.

 - Add fresh raw khova, coconut grate, 100 grams sugar, cardamom powder, cashew and raisins.

 - Make small balls of dough and make small size puri.

-- Put one spoon of above khova mixture and make another puri of same size.
+- Put one spoon of above khova mixture and make another puri of the same size.

-- Put second puri above first and mould the corners of the puri so that the output will not change the shape and look like a moon.
+- Put the second puri above first and mold the corners of the puri so that the output will not change the shape and look like a moon.

 Tip: You can make any shape but as the word Chandra in Chandrakala sweet means– Moon.
-It can be round or half moon (here you don’t put second layer of puri, with single layer you will mould from half portion and press edges.)
+It can be the round or half moon (here you don’t put the second layer of puri, with the single layer you will mold from half portion and press edges.)

-- Heat oil and deep fry on low flame so that it cooks evenly and attains light golden brown colour.
+- Heat oil and deep fry on low flame so that it cooks evenly and attains light golden brown color.

-- Mean while on another pan make sugar syrup and dip fried Suryakala Sweet for few seconds and keep aside.
+- Meanwhile, on another pan make the sugar syrup and dip fried Suryakala Sweet for few seconds and keep aside.

 - Serve by garnishing almond flakes once they are cooled.